-During the liveness check and selfie-taking process, a 3D face map is created, containing as much as 100 times more data than a 2D photo.
-Similar to a facial signature, a 3D face map is an algorithm that is unique to the user and it’s this face map that is stored by the business customer for future authentication events.
+During the liveness check and selfie-taking process, a biometric template is created.
+Similar to a facial signature, this template is an algorithm that is unique to the user and it’s this template that is stored by the business customer for future authentication events.

 Step 5: Issue login credentials (if approved)

 The user is vetted by the company and issued login credentials if successfully verified.

 When the user needs to log into their account or perform a high-risk transaction (e.g., a wire transfer or password reset), the user is asked to retake a selfie.
 A new biometric template is created and compared with the one created during the initial enrollment and a match/no match decision is made in seconds.

 Step 7: Learn from itself